Article by Vanessa Carter

-How the media played a role in the public perception of facial differences
+How the media played a role in the negative perception of facial differences

 Your face is the part of your body that contributes largely to your identity and the way that you and others perceive you.
 External appearance can betray our neurological judgement and distort our perception of the deeper individual.
 In psychology, physical appearance is believed to model stereotypes as to a person’s personality without him/her ever having to speak or move.

-Facial differences are an area of disability which has been neglected in the past.
-There are many contributing factors, some include religion, culture, lack of education or simple ignorance, it depends on the demographic and the country.
-There are many facial differences that can be corrected with surgery but some of the severe cases are permanent and may even be life-threatening.
+Facial differences are an area of disability which have been neglected in the past.
+There are many contributing factors, some include religion, culture, lack of education or simple ignorance, it depends on the demographic and country.
+There are many facial differences that can be corrected with surgery like cleft lip and palate, but some of the more severe conditions can be permanent as well as life-threatening.

-The term facial difference, whilst under review as a politically-correct medical term, is caused by a broad range of conditions including Cancer, craniofacial and genetic anomalies, burns, rare diseases and trauma such as car accidents or dog bites.
+The term facial difference, whilst under review as a politically-correct medical term, is caused by a broad range of conditions including Cancer, craniofacial and genetic anomalies, burns, rare diseases and trauma including car accidents and dog bites.
 A comprehensive list of Facial Difference conditions is available on About Face, USA.

 In a 2014 study, Hartley and colleagues at the University of York reported that impressions of the traits of approachability, youthfulness, attractiveness and dominance can be formed in as little as 100 milliseconds, from measurable characteristics such as the shape of the face as well as spacing around the eyes, nose and mouth.
 It was found that first impressions of social traits, such as trustworthiness or dominance are reliably perceived in faces.
 Physical facial features were measured from feature positions and colours.
 A neural network was then used to model factor the dimensions of approachability, youthful-attractiveness and dominance.
 58% of the variance in raters’ impressions was accounted for by a linear model.
 Faces are central to all human social interactions, yet their study has been much overlooked by disability scholars and historians of medicine alike.